Nonequilibrium magnons from hot electrons in antiferromagnetic systems

-Recent experiments suggest that the initial excitation of nonthermal hot electrons and their energy transfer into thermalized spin and lattice degrees of freedom play an important role in many ultrafast spin dynamics phenomena in metallic systems \cite{Matsubara_2015,SciRep2020}.
-Such a development has prompted subsequent theoretical studies of nonequilibrium magnon excitations on time scales of electron-magnon interactions \cite{Tveten2015, Brener2017, Duine}.
-In particular, it was recently proposed that magnons in half-metal ferromagnets may be nonthermally excited by laser-induced hot electrons via nonquasiparticle (incoherent) states \cite{RevModPhys.80.315,Irkhin_2015, Brener2017, PhysRevLett.121.257201}.
-In half-metal ferromagnets, the electrons are almost fully spin-polarized; hence, magnon excitations are facilitated by some virtual scattering processes \cite{Brener2017}.
-In this work, we consider antiferromagnetic (AFM) systems, where electron spin polarization is negligible, while magnons are generated via a direct magnon-electron scattering channel.
+Ultrafast photophysical phenomena are often successfully described within the phenomenological multitemperature model that assumes thermalized distributions of electron, magnon, phonon and other subsystems \cite{Kirilyuk2010}.
+Many experiments with conducting magnets assume initial excitation of nonthermal hot electrons and their energy transfer into thermalized spin and lattice degrees of freedom \cite{Matsubara_2015,SciRep2020}.
+Such energy transfer may, however, prompt nonequlibrium magnon excitations on transient timescales of electron-magnon interactions \cite{Tveten2015, Brener2017, Duine}.
+In particular, magnons in half-metal ferromagnets may be nonthermally excited by laser-induced hot electrons via nonquasiparticle (incoherent) states \cite{RevModPhys.80.315,Irkhin_2015, Brener2017, PhysRevLett.121.257201}.
+In half-metal ferromagnets, the electrons are almost fully spin polarized; hence, magnon excitations are facilitated by some virtual scattering processes \cite{Brener2017}.

+In this Letter, we consider antiferromagnetic (AFM) systems, where electron subbands are spin degenerate.
+We show how nonequilibrium magnons are nonthermally activated via a direct magnon-electron scattering channel.
+We assume that the strongly excited electron subsystem, by an ultrafast laser pulse, is initially quasithermalized at some hot temperature.

-AFM ordering may appear in a wide and diverse class of correlated materials \cite{Yu2020,Cheng2020}.
-Nevertheless, among the vast literature on different aspects of electron-magnon interactions, there exist only a handful of studies of AFM systems in strongly nonequilibrium conditions.
+Despite the vast literature on different aspects of electron-magnon interactions and the diversity of correlated materials with AFM ordering, there exists only a handful of studies of AFM magnon excitation by electrons \cite{Yu2020,Cheng2020}.

-The spin dynamic frequency in AFM systems is in the THz range, while the FM resonance frequency can hardly exceed a few GHz.
-This property has been put forward in many proposals for ultrafast AFM memory and computational devices \cite{Marti2014}.
-Unlike FM systems, AFM materials are typically characterized by two circularly polarized magnon modes with opposite polarizations \cite{Rezende2019}.
-In this letter, we predict a nonequilibrium population of these two modes, which is induced by the interaction between unpolarized hot electrons and spins in the presence of an external magnetic field.
-We suggest that the proposed mechanism is generic for AFM metals \cite{MetallicAFMs,PhysRevLett.120.197202} and AFM-insulator/normal-metal heterostructures subject to ultrafast laser pulses.
+Typical resonance frequency in AFM systems is in the terahertz range.
+This is in contrast to ferromagnetic (FM) systems where it can hardly exceed a few gigahertz.
+This property has been put forward as the basis for ultrafast AFM memory and computational devices \cite{Marti2014}.
+Unlike FM systems, the AFM materials are typically characterized by two circularly polarized magnon modes with opposite polarizations \cite{Rezende2019}.
+Energy transfer from hot electrons may induce a nonequilibrium population of these modes on transient time-scales.
+We argue that such nonequilibrium magnon kinetics is generic for AFM metals \cite{MetallicAFMs,PhysRevLett.120.197202} and AFM-insulator/normal-metal hetero-structures.